Xahau/xahaud/SECURITY.md

-### Operating an XAH Ledger server securely
+### Operating the Xahau server securely

-For more details on operating an XAH Ledger server securely, please visit https://docs.xahau.network/infrastructure/building-xahau.
+For more details on operating the Xahau server securely, please visit https://docs.xahau.network/infrastructure/building-xahau.

 # Security Policy